qiime2/cancer-microbiome-intervention-tutorial/book/030-tutorial-downstream/010-filtering.md

 Before we proceed with the analysis, we'll apply a few more filtering steps.

-First, we're going to focus in on a specific window of timely - mainly the period of ten days prior to the patients cell transplant through seventy days following the transplant.
-Some of the subjects in this study have very long term microbiota data, but since many don't it helps to just focus our analysis on the temporal range that is most relevant to this analysis.
+First, we're going to focus in on a specific window of time - mainly the ten days prior to the patients cell transplant through seventy days following the transplant.
+Some of the subjects in this study have very long-term microbiota data, but since many don't it helps to just focus our analysis on the temporal range that is most relevant to this analysis.

 ```{usage}
 filtered_table_1, = use.action(